(Published Dec. 14, 2022 as Newsletter No. 6)

 I called my first few dolls “pocket saints” and carried them around with me.

 A doll is dimensional, so pinning one down for construction or repair is tricky.
 They don’t sit still.
-A good dollmaker has nimble fingers and then a nimble mind to find the right tool and to shift gears as the project evolves.
+A good dollmaker has nimble fingers.
+She also has a nimble mind to find the right tool and to shift gears as the project evolves.

 I would never call myself a doll “artist” or a doll “restorer.”
 I explore.
 I use thrifted and found materials.